Services or capabilities described in Amazon Web Services documentation might vary by Region. To see the differences applicable to the China Regions,

 one of the Amazon SDKs.
 You can perform this task only by using the Amazon Web Services Management Console.

-Update the root user email for any Amazon Web Services account in
+Amazon Web Services account in your organization

-Amazon Organizations console, perform the steps in the following procedure.
+the Amazon Organizations console, perform the steps in the following procedure.

 Account